Audio interfaces are a MUST if you want good sound quality!

 - Audient iD22.
 Among all the other Audient and Focusrite products, from the Audient iD14 to the Scarlett 2i2, the Audient iD22 is the clear winner if you want a monitor controller!
 It’s flexible for use and has hardware integration to make it easier!

-That concludes our comparison post on Focusrite and Audient!
+That concludes my comparison post on Focusrite and Audient!

-Whether you buy the Audient iD4 or Scarlett 2i2, rest assured that either brand will provide you with the best-sounding music possible!
+Whether you buy an Audient iD4 or Scarlett 2i2, rest assured that either brand will provide you with the best-sounding music possible!

 Good luck with your search!